Third Pro Rata Interim Distribution

 There are two primary reasons why significant funds are not available for distribution at this time: required reserves and ongoing appeals.

-Required Customer Fund Reserves for Deemed Determined Claims
+Required BLMIS Customer Fund Reserves for Deemed Determined Claims

-As of May 6, 2013, while there are 2,502 allowed claims and the dollar amount of allowed claims is approximately $11.08 billion, both the number of allowed claims and the dollar amount will increase over time.
-There remain 170 claims have been "deemed determined" by the SIPA Trustee, but their status as "allowed" claims is not yet final, pending the outcome of ongoing litigation.
+As of December 6, 2013, while there are 2,517 allowed claims and the dollar amount of allowed claims is approximately $11.402 billion, both the number of allowed claims and the dollar amount will increase over time.
+There remain 155 claims, which have been "deemed determined" by the SIPA Trustee, but their status as "allowed" claims is not yet final, pending the outcome of ongoing litigation.
 If allowed, these claims would become eligible for all pro rata distributions to date.
-For this potential scenario, the SIPA Trustee must set aside a reserve for the two interim distributions of 42.879 percent of potential payments, and has therefore to date reserved approximately $2.783 billion.
-The ultimate amount of additional allowed claims depends on the outcome of the litigation, and could be more than $6.5 billion.
+For this potential scenario, the SIPA Trustee must set aside a reserve for the three interim distributions of 42.879 percent of potential payments, and has therefore to date reserved approximately $2.668 billion.
+The ultimate amount of additional allowed claims depends on the outcome of the litigation, and could be more than $6.1 billion.

 Court-Ordered Time-Based Damages Reserve